Bruce Andrew: After football

-In 1957, he worked as a co-commentator with Ron Casey in the football broadcasts from 3DB.
+In 1957, Andrew worked as a co-commentator with Ron Casey in the football broadcasts from 3DB.

 He was also, again with Ron Casey, a panellist on 3DB's sister television station, HSV-7's sporting programme, World of Sport, from 1960 to 1980; and, especially, he was the judge of the show's long-kicking competitions.

 Honours

 Andrew was appointed Member of the Order of the British Empire (MBE) in the 1972 Birthday Honours and inducted to the Australian Football Hall of Fame as an administrator in 1996.